pablodecm/phd_thesis/src/101_chapter_1.md

 a single free field.
 Identically to what is done in classical systems, we can attempt to solve for the field that minimises the action, i.e. $\delta S=0$.
-With the help of some functional calculus [@Goldberg:2244785], it is possible obtain the relativistic field theory version of the Euler-Langrange equation:
+With the help of some functional calculus [@Goldberg:2244785], it is possible to obtain the relativistic field theory version of the Euler-Langrange equation:
 $$\partial_\mu \left ( \frac{\partial \mathcal{L}}
                              {\partial (\partial_\mu\phi)}